caprianurag/Stripe_Payments_Integration/README.md

 ## Project files

-Download the project folder `Stripe_Payments_Integration` to your local machine.
+1. Download the project folder `Stripe_Payments_Integration` to your local machine.
+2. Get your secret API key from your Stripe account and use in file server.js in the project.
+3. Get your publishable API key from your Stripe account and use in file src/App.js.

 ## Install Stripe
 Install the required Stripe libraries on your machine.